Glossary of Laser Eye Surgery Terms

 Surgical excision of the cornea using a laser during treatment.
 Tiny amounts of corneal tissue are evaporated by the cold energy of the laser.

 Imperfections in the optical system of the eye that can affect quality of vision.
-This is measured by Advanced Wavefront technology.
+This is measured by Advanced Wavefront laser technology.

 Increase in optical power by the eye in order to maintain a clear image (focus) as objects are moved closer; occurs through a process of ciliary muscle contraction and zonular relaxation that causes the elastic-like lens to ’round up’ and increase its optical power.
 Natural loss of accommodation with age is called presbyopia.

-Advanced Vision Care monitors the health of the eye and vision at a series of appointments following surgery.
+Advanced Vision Care monitors the health of the eye and vision at a series of appointments following laser eye surgery.
 In most cases, the aftercare schedule lasts for one year and is structured as follows:

 1-4 days after treatment (post-op)